• Home

 • Place another layer of cake on top; repeat this same process.
 Do this with 3 layers of cake.

-• Pop the entire cake in the fridge uncovered for 15 min so it is more stable to work with.
+• Pop the entire cake uncovered in the fridge for 15-20 min so it’s more stable to work with.

 Notes

-Storing: Once the cake is cut into, it’s best to cut the entire cake into slices, wrap each slice in foil and store in a zip top bag in the fridge.
-This is if you're eating the extra slices the next day.
+Storing: Once the lemon cake is cut into, it’s best to cut the entire cake into slices, remove the lemon slices on the top and wrap each slice in foil and store in a zip top bag in the fridge.
+Eat extra slices within 2 days.

 Nutrition